karakasa/McFileUtility/McFileIo/README.md

-﻿# McFileIo - A fully native C# library operating Minecraft files
+﻿# McFileIo - A fully native C# library for Minecraft file I/O

-Notice: ABI of this library is not stable yet, and it can change without any notice.
+**Notice: Interfaces of this library is not stable yet, and it can change without any notice.**

 Currently support is implemented for: